-The Maddie's® Executive Leadership Fellowship at Austin Pets Alive! and Austin Animal Center
+The Maddie's® Executive Leader Fellowship at Austin Pets Alive! and Austin Animal Center

-As the no-kill movement continues to grow there is an urgent and ongoing need for new leadership.
-Austin, Texas is the largest no-kill community in the United States, saving more than 97% of the 18,000 animals who enter the City.
+As the no-kill movement continues to grow, there is an urgent and ongoing need for new leadership in animal welfare.
+Austin, Texas is the largest no-kill community in the United States, saving more than 97% of the 18,000 animals who enter the city shelter each year.
 This city achieves historic lifesaving through a unique, collaborative partnership between Austin Animal Center and its largest non-profit partner, Austin Pets Alive!.

-Unlike traditional non-profit models, Austin Pets Alive! takes the animals who would be more at-risk of euthanasia in City’s shelter, including sick and un-weaned puppies and kittens, unsocialized cats, geriatric pets, dogs with behavioral challenges and cats and dogs with other specialized needs.
-In total, Austin Pets Alive! saves approximately 3,500 of the ‘hardest’ animals, allowing the shelter to save the vast majority of the animals left in their care.
+Unlike traditional non-profit models, Austin Pets Alive! takes the animals who would be more at-risk of euthanasia in City’s shelter, including sick and unweaned puppies and kittens, unsocialized cats, geriatric pets, dogs with behavioral challenges, and cats and dogs with other specialized needs.
+In total, Austin Pets Alive! saves approximately 3,500 of the "hardest” animals each year, allowing the city shelter to save the vast majority of the animals left in their care.

 How does it work?

-- Initiate and complete a project for the no-kill community of Austin, Texas
+- Initiate and complete at least one large and multiple smaller projects for the no-kill community of Austin, Texas

-- Pursue a leadership position in the animal welfare field for three years following the fellowship
+- Pursue a leadership position at an animal shelter or rescue, and remain in animal welfare for three years following the fellowship

 Qualifications and eligibility